Invest at least $250 in D2T to gain lifetime access to our VIP Signals

 Your first port of call will be to choose a Bitcoin cloud mining site that meets your individual needs.
 The best way for you to do this is to perform enhanced research on the platform – such as how long the site has been operational and what reviews are like in the public domain.

-We’ve presented some tips on what you need to look out for in a Bitcoin. cloud mining site further down in our guide.
-Alternatively, we also list our top picks for the best cloud mining sites of 2020 towards the end of this page.
+We’ve presented some tips on what you need to look out for in a Bitcoin cloud mining site further down in our guide.
+Alternatively, we also list our top picks for the best cloud mining sites of 2023 towards the end of this page.

 🥇 Step 2: Open an Account and Deposit Funds

 Once you’ve chosen a cloud mining platform that you’d like to use, you will then need to open an account.
 In most cases, you’ll only need to provide an email address and choose a username and password.
-This is because cloud mining sites have no relationship with fiat currencies – so they are not required to ask you for any personal or financial information.
+This is because cloud mining sites have no relationship with fiat currencies – so they don’t need to to ask you for any personal or financial information.

 You’ll then need to deposit some funds, with cloud mining sites typically supporting a range of cryptocurrencies to choose from.
 The process operates much the same way as a third-party cryptocurrency exchange, insofar that you will need to transfer the funds from your private wallet.